10-Day Extreme Winter Adventures Package in Iceland | The Highlands and Ice Caves

 Your first destination en route to the Highlands is Thorsadalur, a spectacular valley most famous for being home to the waterfall of Hjalparfoss.
 Here, two streams meet as they cascade into a beautiful basin.
 Following this site, you’ll detour to 2 spectacular lakes, Ljotipollur, which sits in a red-rocked crater, and the serene Frostadavatn.

 Your final and main destination, however, is the Landmannalaugar Highland Reserve.
 As you head towards it, you will travel through the stunning landscapes of Iceland’s interior.
-Expect to see lava fields, towering peaks and glacier views.
+Expect to see lava fields, towering peaks, and glacier views.

 Your guide will lead you on a hike through the beautiful scenery, allowing you to witness winter landscapes far off the beaten track.
 Your trek will come to an end at a geothermal spring, where you can take a refreshing bath immersed in nature.

 After this incredible experience, you will return to the super jeep to visit two more sites: the beautiful Thjofafoss waterfall and the notorious volcano of Hekla.
-After marvelling over these attractions, you’ll return to Reykjavik for the night.
+After marveling over these attractions, you’ll return to Reykjavik for the night.

 On the sixth day of your Icelandic winter vacation, you will head to yet another location that few tourists reach in this season: Thorsmork.
 Landmannalaugar and Thorsmork are connected by the famous Laugavegur Trail, allowing you to see where this world-famous hiking route begins and ends.